-Although the clutch/brake fitted to this cutter is rated for many millions of cuts, it will eventually wear out.
+7. Infeeder drive defective.
+The infeeder motor controller should provide an accurate speed for many millions of cuts, it will eventually wear out.
 If you have been using the cutter for a considerable length of time or you have been using it for high cut rates over a long period, this might be the cause of the inaccuracy.
 If you think you have a worn clutch, a friction ring is available as a spare part (see recommended spare parts list attached to these instructions).